kamon-io/Kamon/README.md

 ### Getting Started

-Kamon akka-spm module is currently available for Scala 2.10, 2.11 and 2.12.
+Kamon influxdb module is currently available for Scala 2.10, 2.11 and 2.12.

 Supported releases and dependencies are shown below.